NikolaLohinski/gonja/docs/control_structures.md

 # Control Structures

 This section describes the syntax and semantics of the template engine and will be most useful as reference to those creating Jinja templates.
-A _control structure_  (or _statement_) is a special keyword that can be used in block to achieve conditional logic in a template.
+A _control structure_  (or _statement_) is a special keyword that can be used through blocks in order to achieve conditional logic in a template.

 The following clickable admonition can be used to browse the `python` dedicated documentation for additional details: